PredictLand/PL-TEC-PLPipes/README.md

   modules inside the `lib` directory and called from multiple actions.

   In summary, Common sense should be applied.
-Actions should not be a straitjacket, but just another element in your toolset!
+Actions should not be a straitjacket, but just another element in your tool-set!